 An example of OEM analytics software is Reveal – our business intelligence embedded analytics solution.
-You can easily integrate Reveal in your application to benefit from its robust data analysis capabilities instead of wasting time and recourses to build your own custom solution that will be outdated before it’s ready to use.
+You can easily integrate Reveal in your application to benefit from its robust data analysis capabilities instead of wasting time and recourses building your own custom solution that will be outdated before it’s ready to use.

 You can use Reveal as an OEM software solution in all types of applications from IoT devices and healthcare apps to business teams and data-driven companies.
 The subscription gives end-users access to every native platform including iOS, Android, desktop, and web.

-Reveal Embed includes native SDK’s that deliver a transformative user experience for creating, editing & annotating dashboards without the need to leave your application.
+Reveal Embed includes native SDKs that deliver a transformative user experience for creating, editing & annotating dashboards without the need to leave your application.
 With the white-labeling feature, you can customize everything to match your brand theme, so your customer won’t even realize that they are actually using an embedded OEM software as part of your application.
-This can increase user adoption, ensure brand consistency, and provide seamless user experience.
+This can increase user adoption, ensure brand consistency, and provide a seamless user experience.

 Things to consider when buying OEM software

-So now that you know what is OEM software, how does it work, and how it might be beneficial for your business, we’ll list down the advantages and disadvantages of OEM software and the things that you need to consider before buying.
+So now that you know what is OEM software, how it work, and how it might be beneficial for your business, we’ll list down the advantages and disadvantages of OEM software and the things that you need to consider before buying.

 Pros of OEM software: